2-Ingredient Ninja Creami Mango Sorbet

 • We like to batch prep 4-6 pints at a time, which isn't doable with just the 2 containers that come with your machine.
 We grabbed a few extra pint containers - worth every penny!

-• If you’re batch prepping, be sure to label the flavors...it’s surprisingly tricky to tell them apart once frozen.
-Simply label with a piece of tape written on with a Sharpie.
+• If you're batch prepping, be sure to label the flavors...it's surprisingly tricky to tell them apart once frozen.
+Simply label with a piece of Scotch tape and a Sharpie.

-I hope this sorbet cools you off in those hot summer months!
+I hope this Ninja Creami sorbet recipe cools you off in those hot summer months!
 If you give it a try, I'd love to hear your thoughts.
 Just leave a comment and rating below.

 Ninja Creami Mango Sorbet